Olauwers/Cepstral-k-means/README.md

 Two main applications are available:
  - An example using Cylinder-Bell-Funnel data, in a .py-file.
 (CylinderBellFunnelExample.py)
  - A Jupyter notebook on unsupervised wind turbine generator anomaly detection.
+(Wind Turbine.ipynb)

 Bear in mind that this code is not meant as a fully working software package, but serves merely as an illustration accompanying the manuscript mentioned earlier.